nowakowsk/dukcpp/README.md

 duk::push(ctx, S{}, prototypeHeapPtr);
 ```

-That's pretty straightforward.
+#### Static prototypes

 But what about situations where we can't do that explicitly?
 For example, when an object is returned from C++ function called in ES context.
 In this case, we don't have information about our object's prototype.

 To solve that, dukcpp introduces static prototypes.
 They are defined by specializing `duk::class_traits` class template, and defining a static `prototype_heap_ptr` function.